Task-Related Token Compression in Multimodal Large Language Models from an Explainability Perspective: Introduction

 \section{Introduction}

-With large language models (LLMs) providing a strong foundation~\cite{llm20_arxiv, gpt4_arxiv, llama_arxiv, itgpt4_arxiv, deepseek_arxiv}, research on multimodal large language models (MLLMs) has gained significant momentum~\cite{llava_nips, internvl_arxiv, minigpt4_iclr, qwenvl_arxiv}.
+With large language models (LLMs) providing a strong foundation~\cite{llm20_arxiv, gpt4_arxiv, llama_arxiv, deepseek_arxiv}, research on multimodal large language models (MLLMs) has gained significant momentum~\cite{llava_nips, internvl_arxiv, minigpt4_iclr, qwenvl_arxiv}.
 Considerable progress has been achieved in various image- and video-related tasks~\cite{gpt4v_arxiv, gemini_arxiv}.
 A common paradigm among existing MLLMs is to jointly feed visual tokens (generated by a vision encoder) and textual tokens into the LLM for cross-modal alignment and integration~\cite{llava_nips, minigpt4_iclr, BLIP2}.
 This paradigm introduces substantial memory and computational overhead due to the high volume of visual tokens, which grows rapidly with higher resolutions or frame rates~\cite{qwen2vl_arxiv, internlmX2.5_arxiv}.
 Consequently, there is a pressing need for effective token compression techniques.

 Previous exploration of visual token compression methods can be roughly divided into two categories.
-The first aims to obtain more compact and fewer visual representations (especially for videos) in a task- or instruction-agnostic manner (independent of LLM)~\cite{tome_iclr, visionzip_arxiv, tempme_iclr, folder_arxiv, fastvid_arxiv}.
+The first aims to obtain more compact and fewer visual representations (especially for videos) in a task/instruction-agnostic manner (independent of LLM)~\cite{tome_iclr, visionzip_arxiv, tempme_iclr, folder_arxiv, fastvid_arxiv}.
 We argue that visual representations are an integral part of MLLMs and serve as the foundation for achieving strong performance and generalization.
-Therefore, it may be more appropriate to design compact general-purpose visual representations during the construction of MLLMs, rather than applying separate compression techniques afterward~\cite{qwen2vl_arxiv,Dynamic-VLM,LLAMA-vid}.
-The second category focuses on selecting tokens that are most relevant to the given instruction.
+Many state-of-the-art(SOTA) MLLMs already incorporate built-in, task-agnostic compression mechanisms (e.g., spatial and temporal pooling) instead of relying on separate compression techniques applied afterward~\cite{qwen2vl_arxiv,Dynamic-VLM,LLAMA-vid}.
+The second category focuses on selecting visual tokens that are most relevant to the given instruction.
 FastV~\cite{fastv_eccv} is a pioneering work that highlights the importance of retaining all shallow-layer visual tokens in LLMs for lossless compression.
-While this assumption has been adopted by many subsequent studies~\cite{sparsevlm_arxiv, smallforlarge_arxiv, pdrop_arxiv, tokencarve_arxiv, prunevid_arxiv}, we believe it remains open to question: \textit{are all visual tokens in the shallow layers of LLM truly essential?}
+While this assumption has been adopted by many subsequent studies~\cite{sparsevlm_arxiv, smallforlarge_arxiv, pdrop_arxiv, tokencarve_arxiv, prunevid_arxiv, Dart}, we believe it remains open to question: \textit{Are all visual tokens in the shallow layers of LLM truly indispensable for task-related compression?}